Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 The steps outline here are repeatable and the scripts can be rerun at any time should the database continue to grow too large.

-As part of the CSM 1.7.0 upgrade (and potentially a future 1.6.3 upgrade), these steps will also need to be completed prior to starting the upgrade.
+These steps will also need to be completed prior to starting a CSM 1.6.0 upgrade.
 This requirement has also been stated in the upgrade instructions.

 ## Prerequisites